Updated: Jun 2, 2022

 Our flight left early in the morning which gave us plenty of time in Nome to explore.
 The first thing we did when we arrived was to rent a red Ford F-150 truck.
 We didn't just want to see the town, we wanted to drive out of town on two of three roads leading into the wild, extreme western portion of Alaska for a truly unique highway experience.
 Despite the presence of these roads, Nome is still cut off from the rest of Alaska by overland route, if you don't count the Iditarod trail.
 All roads do not lead to Nome.

 Unlike Kotzebue, Nome is a widely recognized place name outside of Alaska.
 Most people, though they have never been there, have at least heard of it.
 But very much like Kotzebue, it is small and extremely remote.
 Its population is just over 3,600.
 It is 539 miles from Anchorage as the crow flies.
-It sprang into existence in 1899 like a lot of western, frontier towns did -- as the result of a gold rush.
+It sprang into existence as a boomtown in 1899 like a lot of western, frontier towns did -- as the result of a gold rush.
 By the year 1900, more than 20,000 prospectors were crowded along the shoreline, making up about a third of all Alaskans of European descent and placing Nome at the top of the list as the most populated city in Alaska in 1901.
 In 1925, a diphtheria outbreak required emergency delivery of serum from Nenana 650 miles overland by dogsled — the forerunner of the famous Iditarod Race from Anchorage to Nome every March.

 The city of Nome hugs the coastline of Norton Sound on the southern edge of the Seward Peninsula.
 During the two days we were there, the sun was obscured by thick gray clouds which seemed to bring out the gray in nearly everything -- the water, the beach, the surrounding hills.
 One thing Nome has that Kotzebue doesn't are paved streets.
 This is Front Street which is closest to the water and runs parallel to the beach.